Writers need journals to accept their work to generate momentum. Here are eight steps to take when submitting your writing for publication.

 When you’re successful, reflect on your journey; consider how you will repeat but also improve on this in future submissions.

 More often than not, this is the case.
-Writing is subjective; it is incredibly difficult to measure and subsequently rank a text based on its overall quality.
+But remember also, writing is subjective; it is incredibly difficult to measure and rank a text on its overall quality.
+And it could be that the editor has published something similar to your best work already.

 If you do have to say “Not today” to yourself, ensure you execute step six thoroughly.
 Seek advice and feedback from fellow writers, re-assess the market, and remember that tomorrow is a new day.